docsbydesign/piClinic/docs/api.md

 }
 ```

-## icd
+## _icd_ resource

 The **icd** resource contains ICD-10 (CIE-10) diagnostic codes in English and Spanish.

-The ICD-10 is the International Classification of Diseases (10th Revision) or, in Spanish, (CIE-10) La Clasificación internacional de enfermidades (Décima edición), which describes and provides a code for thousands of diseases and is managed by the World Health Organization.
+The ICD-10 is the International Classification of Diseases (10th Revision) or, in Spanish, (CIE-10) La Clasificación internacional de enfermedades (Décima edición), which describes and provides a code for thousands of diseases and is managed by the World Health Organization.
 The piClinic Console supports the ICD-10, 2008-version, to the first decimal place, which provides about 12,000 codes in English and Spanish.

 Note, some diagnostic codes are supported in only one language.